NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1480 to 1640
 - Grabbable Moves: 5A(A), 5AA(A), 8(A), 8B(A), JA, JA(A), JAA(A)
 - Throw has a new animation and does damage
+- 5B
+  - Has more lift
-- 5B has more lift; elbow hitbox appears on second active frame; slightly bigger hitbox
+  - Elbow hitbox appears on second active frame
+  - Slightly bigger hitbox
+- 5B(B)
+  - Shoulder hitbox slightly smaller
-- 5B(B) shoulder hitbox slightly smaller, hitbox appears and disappears one frame later
+  - Hitbox appears and disappears one frame later
+- 5BB(B)
-- 5BB(B) "lands" two frames sooner; ends 9 frames sooner
+  - "lands" two frames sooner
+  - Ends 9 frames sooner
+- 5BB(A)
-- 5BB(A) input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move; cannot follow up on whiff
+  - Input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move
+  - Cannot follow up on whiff
 - 5BBB(B) is a hard knockdown
+- 6A(B)
+  - Transition delayed 5 frames
-- 6A(B) transition delayed 5 frames; has a closer hit
+  - Has a closer hit
 - 6B flags adjusted to better match the animation
 - 6B(B)
   - Flags adjusted to better match the animation